-Operating Losses
+Operating Income

 The first component of the overall change in the Hospital's net position is its operating income or loss, identified as the difference between net patient service and other operating revenues and the expenses incurred to perform those services.
-This is consistent with the Hospital's recent operating history as the Hospital was formed and is operated primarily to serve residents of Perry County, Indiana and the surrounding area.
-In 2017 and 2016, the Hospital has reported an operating loss.
+The Hospital was formed and is operated primarily to serve residents of Perry County, Indiana, and the surrounding area, however, in 2018 the Hospital reported operating income, compared to 2017, in which the Hospital reported an operating loss.